What Is Sleep Hygiene & How to Get Good Natural Night Sleep

-The Term “hygiene” is often misunderstood as strictly being synonymous with “cleanliness.”
-The true meaning of hygiene has to do with sets of practices,habits,and environmental inﬂuences that impact one’s health.
-Sleep hygiene is composed of practices that facilitate getting quality sleep every-night; leaving you feeling awake and refreshed everyday.
+The term “hygiene” is often misunderstood as strictly being synonymous with “cleanliness.”
+The true meaning of hygiene has to do with sets of practices, habits, and environmental inﬂuences that impact one’s health.
+Sleep hygiene is composed of practices that facilitate getting quality sleep every-night; leaving you feeling awake and refreshed every day.

-Hygiene of all kinds are important to your health and well-being as most are aimed at reducing your chances of coming into contact with diseases, infections, germs, viruses, and cavities.
+Hygiene of all kinds is important to your health and well-being as most are aimed at reducing your chances of coming into contact with diseases, infections, germs, viruses, and cavities.
 Sleep hygiene is no different than other types of hygiene as it is aimed at improving your sleep, and subsequent overall health.

 Importance of Quality Sleep